Roses, Spain: Contemporary age

 In 1879, Roses suffered a devastating economic crisis through phylloxera, a pest of the grapevines, that destroyed the town's wine growing industry.
 Some of the population moved to Barcelona or emigrated to the United States.

 In the 20th century, notably in the period after World War II, Roses profited from the growth of tourism.

 Over the last decades, important excavations have been carried out inside the walls of the Ciutadella concerning not only the Greek and Roman remains, but part of the medieval city and its walls.
 In the 1990s, extensive restoration work was carried out on the walls of the Ciutadella, and in 2004 a museum was opened inside it.
 A controversial restoration of the Castell de Trinitat was formally completed in 2010.

 Roses was the home of El Bulli, one of the world's best and most famous restaurants, from 1961 until its closure in July 2011.
-El Bulli had held three Michelin stars since 1997 and was rated the world's best restaurant for four years running since 2005 by Restaurant Magazine.
+El Bulli had held three Michelin stars since 1997 and was rated the world's best restaurant for four straight years 2006-2009 by Restaurant Magazine.